 Organizations must have solid foundations on which to build their actions.
-This is why we prefer core-mission funding, particularly for organizations active in the community sector and arts and culture.
+That’s why we give priority to mission support, especially for small and medium-sized organizations.

 A donation in support of the mission is generally granted on an annual basis (without automatic recurrence).
 It allows the organization to use the amount allocated according to the priorities it will have identified.

 Sometimes a donation is granted in support of the mission for a specific program, depending on the organization’s needs or because this program has particularly drawn our attention.

 Our experience tells us that mission funding allows us to develop closer ties with partner organizations, which we learn to know organically.
 This promotes exchanges and common learning.

 Project-based support is periodic support with the aim of supporting a time-limited initiative.
 This type of support is often granted at the request of organizations who seek to use the partnership as leverage.